pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

 ![](../../img/portal-webhook-listing.png)

-## Trigger a Webhook
+## Calling a Webhook

-After you have setup the Webhook successfully, it can be triggered (called) from the outside.
-To do so, send a GET or POST HTTP request to the webhook url which was returned when you created it:
+After you have setup the Webhook successfully, it can be triggered (called) from external.
+To do so, send a GET or POST HTTP request to the webhook url which was returned when you created it.
+For example:

 `https://hub-try.pipeforce.org/api/v3/command/webhook.receive?token=abcdef`